openmsi/openmsimodel/docs/source/additional_info/next_steps.rst

 Next Steps
 =============

-2 big things for 0.2.0:
-- capability to organize into materials sequences and a science kit from folder/list of GEMD files
-- overall cleanup and testing, especially for element entity module

-_____

-New GEMD versions
+New GEMD Versions

 GEMDLite

+Introduce GEMDLite, a lightweight version of GEMD that uses a text-based model building approach.
-* uses a txt based model building in conjusting with a global or local stores to instantiate a barebone GEMD model
+Utilize global or local stores to instantiate a barebones GEMD model, making it easier for users to get started.

 Smaller/Larger GEMD

- - GEMDAttributes

- - GEMDTags

- - GEMDFileLinks

- - GEMDFileLinksPresentOrNot

- - GEMDDataQuality

-checks if files are still present; checks colliding files from diff sources; tells u when ur naming patterns are inconsistent and where is the prob; tells u when the data is corrupted and can’t be opened; flags when our metadata and formats are not respected (data governance)

-___
+Explore the possibility of creating versions of GEMD that are smaller or larger in scope, catering to different user needs.

+GEMD Attributes, Tags, File Links, and Data Quality

+Enhance GEMD with new features related to attributes, tags, file links, and data quality.
+Implement checks to ensure files are still present, detect colliding files from different sources, and flag naming inconsistencies and data corruption.

-Expanding tools
+Expanding Tools

-- add structure tools
+Structure Tools

-RepeatSequence (finds all sequences that have the same structure)
+Develop tools like RepeatSequence to find all sequences with the same structure.

-MissingSequence (complete a sequence of gemd objects based on inference from RepeatSequence )
+Implement MissingSequence to complete a sequence of GEMD objects based on inference from RepeatSequence.

-- add stastistics tools

-basic stats (e.g., avg, std) tools

-- add agents
+Statistics Tools

+Add basic statistical tools (e.g., average, standard deviation) for analyzing GEMD data.

+Agents

-AiAgent (which can acts on ur data using assets() API )
+Introduce an AiAgent that can act on GEMD data using the assets() API, providing advanced data manipulation capabilities.

-___

-RealTime OpenMSIModel

-Stateful OpenMSIModel
+Real-Time OpenMSIModel / Stateful OpenMSIModel

----
+Implement a stateful OpenMSIModel that can retain its state across multiple operations, enabling real-time data processing.

-GUI for model visualization and building
+GUI for Model Visualization and Building

-___

-Strategy:
+Develop a graphical user interface (GUI) for visualizing and building GEMD models, making it easier for users to interact with the data.

+Strategy

-* capitalizing on stores and GEMDLite to lower entry and increase nb of users + in-house data
+Capitalize on stores and GEMDLite to lower the entry barrier and increase the number of users.
-* gemd becomes a graph object with open_graph: what computational tools should we build for graphs or in python memory?
+Transform GEMD into a graph object with Open Graph: exploring computational tools and Python memory management strategies for graph-based operations.
-___

 Benchmarking

-- opengraph perf with 5/6 figures (not $$$) number of nodes
+Perform benchmarking of Open Graph performance, aiming for 5/6 figure metrics (not cost), such as the number of nodes, to evaluate scalability and efficiency.